Online, Turn-Key, Homeschool-Friendly

 Free, Comprehensive Technical Support

 We understand that many parents don't have a strong computer science background, and we gladly work directly with students or families that need assistance.
-If students are sure how to complete an assignment, have a question about a concept, or can't understand an error in their code, we are here for you!
+If students are unsure how to complete an assignment, have a question about a concept, or can't understand an error in their code, we are here for you!

 - Our Support Portal has knowledge base article and answers to frequently asked questions.